surister/cratedb-guide/docs/admin/sharding-partitioning.rst

 shard should roughly be between 5 - 100 GB, and that each node can only manage up to 1000 shards.

-Time-series example
+Time series example
 -------------------

 To illustrate the steps above, let's use them on behalf of an example.
-Imagine you want to create a *partitioned table* on a *three-node cluster* to store time-series data with the following assumptions:
+Imagine you want to create a *partitioned table* on a *three-node cluster* to store time series data with the following assumptions:

 - Inserts: 1.000 records/s
 - Record size: 128 byte/record